Interview with Josef Dillmann (JD)

 JD: No. The church, our church was converted into a theater, a beautiful theater.
 We had plays, some plays, did some plays in there, some school plays in there.
 Our church was one of the first ones from around that was taken down.
 The steeple was taken down and was made to a theater.
 That was a beautiful theater.
 We used to play a lot of performances there and later on movies came.
 The silent movies came in there and they kept the inside pretty much up.
 And when the Germans came in, then we converted it back to church again.

 MM: Converted back to a church.

 MM: Interesting.
-The village, did it have
+The village, did it have a bazaar?

 MM: You would bargain, barter?

 JD: You took the eggs to town.
 To Nikolajev and the bazaar and you sell your eggs and then you buy your clothes or whatever you needed.
 Eggs and whatever else..., was butter, mostly eggs and butter.
 That's all you could afford.
 Once in a while she, when it was cool in the fall and she butchered some chickens and cleaned them up and took them in and used to sell chickens to get some money for...